Efficient Data-Driven Optimization with Noisy Data: Introduction

-In this paper we will denote the observational model described in Equation (\ref{eq:noiseless-observations}) as ``noiseless''.
-That is, the learner has access to uncorrupted independent samples from the probability measure of interest $P$.
-Clearly, given any finite amount of data the learner can not expect to learn the data generating probability measure exactly even in this noiseless regime.
 In case the probability measure $P$ is only known to belong to the probability simplex $\mc P(\Xi)$, one reasonable substitute for $P$ could be its empirically observed counterpart denoted here as $P_N\defn\sum_{i=1}^N \delta_{\xi_i}/N$.
-If on the other hand some prior information is available in the sense that the probability measure $P$ is known to belong to a subset $\mc P\subset \mc P(\Xi)$, a maximum likelihood estimate \cite{groeneboom1992information} is often used instead.
+If on the other hand some prior information is available in the sense that the probability measure $P$ is known to belong to a subset $\mc P\subset \mc P(\Xi)$, a maximum likelihood estimate \cite{groeneboom1992information} may be considered instead.
 In the machine learning and robust optimization community such point estimates are widely known to be problematic when used naively in subsequent analysis.
 In particular, it is widely established both empirically as well as in theory that a sample average formulation

-which substitutes $P$ with a mere point estimate $P_N$ tends to disappoint ($\E{P}{\ell(z(P_N), \xi)} > \E{P_N}{\ell(z(P_N), \xi)}$) out of sample.
-That is, the actual cost observed out of sample breaks the predicted cost of the data-driven decision $z(P_N)$.
+which substitutes $P$ with a mere point estimate $P_N$ tends to disappoint out of sample.
+That is, the actual cost ($\E{P}{\ell(z(P_N), \xi)}$) observed out of sample exceeds the predicted cost $(\E{P_N}{\ell(z(P_N), \xi)})$ of the data-driven decision $z(P_N)$.
 This adversarial phenomenon is well known colloquially as the ``Optimizer's Curse'' \cite{michaud1989optimizationengine} and is akin to the overfitting phenomenon in the context of prediction problems.
 Such adversarial phenomena related to over-calibration to observed data but poor performance on out-of-sample data can be attributed primarily to the treatment of mere point estimates as exact substitutes for the unknown probability measure.

 Ambiguity sets consisting of all probability measures sufficiently compatible with the observed data can offer a better alternative to simple point estimates.
 As the data observations are here independent and identically distributed, their order is irrelevant, and ambiguity sets $\mc A_N(P_N) \subseteq \mc P$ can be made functions of the empirical probability measure $P_N$ rather than the data itself.
-A large line of work in the robust optimization community, see \cite{rahimian2019distributionally} and references therein, focuses consequently on data-driven formulations of the form
+A large line of work in the robust optimization community, pioneered by \citet{scarf1958min}, focuses consequently on data-driven formulations of the form